Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 # To get assets and filter the list with a combination of title, tag and attribute filters
 axway central get assets --title test123 --tag tag1 --attribute location=arizona

-# To get environments and filter by team
+# To get environments owned by a specific team
 axway central get env --team <name|guid>

+# To get API services owned by a specific team or implicitly owned by the environments owning team
+axway central get apis --team <name|guid>

+# To get API services that are not owned by a team
+axway central get apis --no-owner
 ```

 For more examples, see [Create and fetch resources via the Axway Central CLI](/docs/integrate_with_central/cli_central/cli_create_fetch_resources/).